-Table 5 and Figure 4 below show the relationship between distance from home to the nearest town and their type of off-farm job.
-In Layang-layang, it can be seen that 57.9% of ornamental fish farmers who participated in agriculture, Non Agriculture and private company job as their off-farm activities live less than 5 km distance to the nearest town and off -farm job.
-36.4% who involved aquaculture lives 6 to 10 km from home and off -farm job and 5.3% who involved in aquaculture lived more than 11 km distance to the nearest town and off-farm job.
-From this result, it can be concluded that house location and nearest town have a positive effect to the participation in aquaculture and off-farm employment, especially in agriculture and fisheries activities; where they have more access to transportation linkage, suppliers and most probably close to public amenities.
+Table 5 and Figure 4 below show the relationship between distance from home to the nearest town and their type of fish reared.
+In Layang-Layang, Kluang, it can be seen that 26.3% of ornamental fish farmers who participated in goldfish rearing live less than 5 km distance to the nearest town and off -farm job.
+21.1% who reared goldfish and tiger barb live 6 to 10 km from home and off -farm job and 15.8% who involved lived more than 11 km distance to the nearest town and reared tiger barb fish type.
+From this result, it can be concluded that house location and nearest town have a positive effect to the participation in aquaculture and the type of fish reared, where they have more access to transportation linkage, suppliers and most probably close to public amenities.